[Original version May 2, 2017; updated April 11, 2019]

 - Guo Wengui Deportation: The Chinese government has urged President Trump to return Guo Wengui, a Chinese billionaire who fled China and has an application for asylum pending in the United States.
 Chinese officials accuse Guo of crimes including bribery, kidnapping, and rape.
 In October 2017, after receiving a request from the Chinese government hand-delivered by casino tycoon Steve Wynn (who himself depends on Chinese government approvals to operate his lucrative casinos in Macau), President Trump initially agreed that “[w]e need to get this criminal out of the country.”
 However, the President changed his mind after his aides informed him that Guo was a member of Mar-a-Lago.
 Setting aside a discussion of whether the United States should comply with China’s request, it is troubling that the President seems to be making decisions that have significant implications for the diplomatic relationship between the United States and China based at least in part on a personal profit motive.
 Guo announced on November 20, 2018, that he would be partnering with former White House chief strategist Steve Bannon to set up a $100 million “Rule of Law Fund” to investigate what they consider abuses of power by the Chinese government.

 - Real Estate Sales to Secretive Buyers: In the first major divestiture of a Trump property since the election, the Trump Organization is selling Le Chateau des Palmiers—a five acre beachfront estate on the Caribbean island of St. Martin.
 President Trump bought the property in 2013 for an undisclosed amount, although the asking price at the time was $19.7 million.
-The property was initially listed for $28 million, but as of January 2019 is listed at $16.9 million.
+The property was initially listed for $28 million, but as of March 2019 is listed at $16.9 million.
 Given that any transaction would be a private property transaction, the Trump Organization would not need to reveal the identity of the buyer.
 This raises concerns that a buyer could overpay to curry favor with the Trump Administration and the President.
-More generally, in 2017, Trump Organization companies sold more than $35 million in real estate, to mostly secretive shell companies that obscure the identities of the buyers.
+Trump Organization companies sold more than $35 million in real estate in 2017 and another $35 million in 2018.
+Many of the buyers made purchases through secretive shell companies that obscure their identities.
 President Trump’s real estate companies began adopting this trend of obscuring the identities of buyers around the time he won the Republican nomination.
 Two years before the nomination, only 4% of buyers of Trump real estate used this tactic; a year after the nomination, the percentage of Trump real estate purchasers who hid their identity through anonymous shell companies was up to about 70%, a number that held steady through President Trump’s first year in office.

-- Jared Kushner’s Debts, Financial Dealings, and Foreign Contacts: As discussed above, Jared Kushner serves as a senior advisor to President Trump, and although Kushner has formally resigned his role as CEO of Kushner Companies, he not completely divested.
+- Jared Kushner’s Debts, Financial Dealings, and Foreign Contacts: As discussed above, Jared Kushner serves as a senior advisor to President Trump, and although Mr. Kushner has formally resigned his role as CEO of Kushner Companies, he has not completely divested.
 He sold most of his ownership stake in the company to his family members, a move which many ethics experts consider inadequate, and reportedly retains the “vast majority of his interest in Kushner Companies,” including real estate holdings and other investments worth about $761 million.
 In addition, although he agreed to recuse himself from government matters related to his financial interests, it appears as though this recusal was limited.
 Over President Trump’s first year in office, Mr. Kushner’s debts grew substantially, and these debts directly implicate Mr. Kushner’s role in government and create a potential national security risk.
 In fact, officials in the United Arab Emirates, China, Israel, and Mexico have already discussed how to manipulate Mr. Kushner because of “his complex business arrangements, financial difficulties and lack of foreign policy experience.”
 (Another story asserts that the Saudi crown prince, Mohammed bin Salman, referred to Kushner as being “in his pocket” after the two met during Kushner’s visit to Riyadh.)
-These risks are so pressing that White House Chief of Staff John Kelly downgraded Kushner’s security clearance and Mr. Kushner is being investigated by Special Counsel Mueller for several international contacts he had related to his debt.
-Mr. Kushner was eventually granted a permanent security clearance in May 2018, but as of July 2018 had not yet received clearance to review “sensitive compartmented information,” and many remain concerned that Mr. Kushner’s debts and complex financial arrangement could compromise his official role in a plethora of ways.
+These concerns were sufficiently serious that then White House Chief of Staff John Kelly downgraded Kushner’s interim security clearance in February 2018.
+Subsequently, two career White House security experts rejected Mr. Kushner’s application for permanent top-secret clearance, but they were overruled by President Trump, and Mr. Kushner was given permanent top-secret clearance in May 2018.
+Mr. Kushner was actually seeking an even higher designation—the clearance to review “sensitive compartmented information,” or SCI.
+This determination is made by the CIA, and although the agency does not comment on clearances, sources report that the CIA has not approved Mr. Kushner for SCI access.
+These developments both reflect and contribute to concerns that Mr. Kushner’s debts and complex financial arrangement could compromise his official role in a plethora of ways.
 For example:

 - Kushner’s Failed Transaction with the Chinese: In March 2017, news outlets reported that a Chinese company, Anbang Insurance Group, planned a $4 billion transaction involving a property at 666 Fifth Avenue in Manhattan owned by Kushner Companies and deeply in debt.
 (In August 2018, Kushner Companies resolved its debt on the property by signing a 99-year lease to another firm, Brookfield Properties.)
 If the Anbang deal had gone through, it would have netted the Kushner family firm approximately $400 million.
 However, within a few weeks of the initial reports, Anbang and the Kushner family ended talks about a possible deal.
 It is not clear how much public outcry over the potential conflict of interest issue may have played a role.
 (Since then, the Chinese Government has taken control of Anbang and sentenced the Group’s chairman to 18 years in prison for financial offenses.)

 - Kushner’s Failed Loan from Qatar: In 2015 and 2016, Jared Kushner negotiated with Qatari billionaire and former prime minister Hamad bin Jassim al-Thani (HBJ for short) regarding a possible $500 million investment in Kushner’s troubled property at 666 Fifth Avenue in New York City.
 However, HBJ pulled out when Kushner was unable to secure additional funding from Anbang in March 2017 (discussed above).
 In June 2017, President Trump sided against Qatar in the country’s diplomatic standoff with Saudi Arabia, the UAE, Egypt, and Bahrain, citing concerns about Qatar’s funding of terrorism.
 Since June 2017, Qatar has been under blockade by its neighbors.
 President Trump’s statements about Qatar contradicted those of then-Secretary of State Rex Tillerson, who had called for an end to the embargo.
 The timing of the failed business deal between HBJ and Kushner led some to speculate that President Trump’s stance toward Qatar was revenge, or perhaps an attempt to send a message of intimidation to other prospective foreign business partners.
-This speculation is fueled in part by the fact that, according to anonymous sources, Sec.
-Tillerson believed that the U.S. position on Qatar was being driven primarily by Kushner.
-(These interactions between Kushner and HBJ are also being investigated by Special Counsel Robert Mueller.)
+This speculation was fueled by the fact that, according to anonymous sources, Secretary Tillerson believed that the U.S. position on Qatar was being driven primarily by Kushner.
 Although the deal with HBJ fell through, the Kushners reached a deal in August 2018 to lease the 666 Fifth Ave. to Brookfield Asset Management Inc. for 99 years.
 Brookfield has extensive ties to Qatar—the government is the second-biggest investor in its real estate arm through the Qatar Investment Authority.
 Both Brookfield and the Investment Authority have asserted that the Qatar Investment Authority had no knowledge of or involvement in the deal.

 - Kushner’s Loans from Apollo Global Management and Citigroup: In the spring of 2017, Kushner had multiple White House meetings with representatives of two financial institutions, Apollo Global Management and Citigroup.
 Shortly afterwards, both Apollo and Citigroup made substantial loans to Kushner Companies.
 Both lenders, as well as Kushner, dispute that the White House meetings had anything to do with the loans, but the Office of Government Ethics and White House Counsel’s Office are looking into the matter to determine if any laws or regulations were violated.
 Of particular concern is the fact that the Apollo Global Management loan was three times the size of their average property loan, and just a month later the Securities and Exchange Commission terminated an investigation into the company’s financial reporting practices.